By far the best 4×4 adventure in Arizona.

 We continued down Parashant Canyon for nearly nine hours, crossing boulder fields and carefully navigating high mountain shelf roads.
 We conquer obstacle after obstacle, following an almost unrecognizable path.
 At times, the only indication of a trail is the line on my GPS.
 Nobody comes out here.
 The trail bends in a westerly direction as Parashant Canyon joins Andrus Canyon and bends south towards the Colorado River.

 Parashant Canyon and Parashant wash are one of the largest tributaries to the Colorado River.
 Parashant wash begins at Mount Dellenbaugh near the Grand Wash Cliffs and circles around where Andrus Canyon joins it before finally dumping into the Colorado River.
 I estimate the river to be around 100 miles long.
-The elevation change can mean the difference between rain and show.
+The elevation change can mean the difference between rain and snow.
 The trail frequently becomes impassable after storms, and trail maintenance is almost guaranteed along the route.
 Be prepared for anything on this journey.

 A few miles after rounding Andrus Canyon, we ran into a roadblock.
 Rocks had fallen in the middle of the trail.
 Other travelers stacked rocks along the edge to get around.
 Everyone but the last two rigs got through safely.
 The path started to collapse and almost left the final vehicle separated from the group.
 Luckily, we built the trail back up and guided the Toyota 4runner across the collapse.
 Unfortunately, we had to come back out on the same path the next day.

 By the time we got the 4runner through, the sun was setting.
 We still had another 10 miles to go before reaching Mollies Nipple in the Grand Canyon National Park.
 At the current pace, 10 miles could mean 3 hours.
 Some in the group contemplated quitting before we reach the end.
 Peer pressure and encouragement kept the group focused on the task.
 As the sun disappeared, the trail got rougher.
-Several large ledges and bumper dragging dips separate us from the nipple.
+Several large ledges and bumper-dragging dips separate us from the nipple.

-Finally, we reach our destination, the Mollies Nipple overlook.
+Finally, we reach our destination, Mollie’s Nipple overlook.
 I can see the silhouette of Mollies Nipple in the moonlight.
 Looking over the edge, I could see the sparkling waters of the Colorado River 1,300 feet below.
 I parked my Jeep right on the edge of the Grand Canyon and set up camp, anticipating a beautiful view the next morning.
 The bright moon produced the perfect light for a beautiful photo.

 Setting up camp was slow with exhaustion.
-The group was super excited but absolutely wore out from the 12-hour trek.
+The group was super excited but absolutely worn out from the 12-hour trek.
 Around the fire, we discussed our plan to fix the trail and decided it was best to leave camp as early as possible.
 We knew it would be a long day.

 Day four and five | Making our way back to civilization